 Any Classified Employee, (full or part-time,) who has completed nine months’ probation and has at least four hours of accumulated vacation, incentive or comp time available to donate on April 1.
 Any Academic Professional Employee (full or part-time) who has completed one year of probation and has at least four hours of vacation time available to donate on April 1.

 Open enrollment is February 1 through March 15.
 To participate, you must complete a new enrollment form each year.
 Employees who complete their probationary period after open enrollment may join the Leave Bank within 30 days of completion of probation.

 Members must donate at least four hours of accrued leave each year.
-Academic Professional employees can donate vacation hours; Classified employees can donate vacation, incentive and/or comp. hours.
+Academic Professional employees may donate vacation hours; Classified employees may donate vacation, incentive and/or comp hours.
 If you enroll in the Program, your donated hours will not be returned to you.
 Hours you donate are not included in your taxable income.

-To request a transfer of hours from the Leave Bank, submit a request to Human Resources.
+To request a transfer of hours from the Leave Bank, complete the Leave Bank Transfer Application and send it to Human Resources/Benefits, DC-3.
 Your request will be approved only if you:

 - have been on an approved medical leave (paid or unpaid) for at least two weeks, and

 - have a severe medical condition that prevents you from working, and